SamyPesse/tv.js/raspberrypi/README.md

-Install TV.js on a Rapsberry Pi
+Install TV.js on a Raspberry Pi
 ====

 ## Software Stack: